Existence, uniqueness and comparisons for BSDEs in general spaces: Existence of BSDE solutions: General results

-\begin{remark} Clearly if $\Delta\mu=0$, then the requirement that $F$ is firmly Lipschitz degenerates into the classical requirement that $F$ is uniformly Lipschitz.
-It is to be expected that many of the generalisations of the Lipschitz conditions which are known in the case where our filtration is generated by a Brownian motion, i.e. to drivers with a stochastic Lipschitz bound, to drivers with quadratic growth, to drivers with linear growth and a monotonicity condition, etc..., will also be possible in this situation.
-There is, however, considerable difficulty involved in obtaining these results in the simple continuous case, and it is to be expected that this difficulty will be increased by the discontinuities present here. \end{remark}

-\begin{remark} The situation where $F$ has stochastic Lipschitz bounds is of particular interest here, as it would then be possible to consider replacing $\mu$ with a general predictable process of finite variation, and consequently, with any square integrable special semimartingale.
+We now piece together these solutions to define $Y_t = Y^k_t$ where $t\in\ ]t_k, t_{k+1}]$, and similarly for $Z$.
+By an inductive argument, we can see that this will solve the desired BSDE.
+Furthermore, this solution will be unique, as the solution is unique on each subsection $]t_k, t_{k+1}]$. \end{pf} \begin{remark} We note that, even when $\mu_T\leq1$, the conditions of Theorem~\ref {thmBSDEExist2} are strictly weaker than those of Theorem \ref {thmBSDEExist}.
+In this case, the jumps of $\mu$ satisfy $\Delta\mu \leq1$, and it follows that a quadratic firm Lipschitz bound is weaker than a linear firm Lipschitz bound. \end{remark} \begin{remark} Clearly if $\Delta\mu=0$, then the requirement that $F$ is firmly Lipschitz degenerates into the classical requirement that $F$ is uniformly Lipschitz.
+It is to be expected that many of the generalisations of the Lipschitz conditions which are known in the case where our filtration is generated by a Brownian motion, that is, to drivers with a stochastic Lipschitz bound, to drivers with quadratic growth, to drivers with linear growth and a monotonicity condition, etc., will also be possible in this situation.
+There is, however, considerable difficulty involved in obtaining these results in the simple continuous case, and it is to be expected that this difficulty will be increased by the discontinuities present here. \end{remark} \begin{remark} The situation where $F$ has stochastic Lipschitz bounds is of particular interest here, as it would then be possible to consider replacing~$\mu$ with a general predictable process of finite variation, and consequently, with any square integrable special semimartingale.
 Such a general situation is arguably as general as can be expected within the context of stochastic integration. \end{remark}

-\section{A Comparison Theorem}
+\section{A comparison theorem}

 Given we have now established the existence of solutions to these equations, we now wish to prove a comparison theorem for them.
-This is based on the theorem in \cite{Cohen2009}, for BSDEs of the type of (\ref{eq:BSDEworthogonal}).
+This is based on the theorem in~\cite{Cohen2009}, for BSDEs of the type of~(\ref {eqBSDEworthogonal}).\looseness=1

-\begin{remark} While our existence and uniqueness result applies to the case where $\mu$ is a signed measure, we shall henceforth assume that $\mu$ is a nonnegative measure. \end{remark}